M4xwo/AlignmentScriptsV1/README.md

 Immatriculation Number: 11738266

+Some parts of this protocol were made with support by Moritz von Strempel and Felix Fohrmann

 # Introduction

 At first I was sceptical because I thought the course was more or less only math like I've heard about Computational Biology I but then a friend of mine who did it in the 4th semester recommended it to me.